| Home | Our Hope | |

 Jude continues by saying that they have little understanding and thus teach falsely.
 But they understand their natural desires, as any animal does, and these will be their destruction.

 Jude is saying that these people are a disgrace when the church holds dinners.
-They claim to be shepherds who feed the flock but they feed themselves only.
+They claim to be shepherds who feed the flock, but they feed themselves only.
 They are:

-Jude says here and above that these people are reserved for judgment, eternal fire, and blackest darkness
+Jude says here and above that these people are reserved for judgment, eternal fire, and blackest darkness.

 Jude is quoting here from another book of the apocrypha, the "First Book of Enoch".
-In doing so Jude makes it clear that these people will be judged and convicted for the ungodly acts they have committed and the defiant words they have spoken.
+In doing so, Jude makes it clear that these people will be judged and convicted for the ungodly acts they have committed and the defiant words they have spoken.

 Jude summarizes the points he has made about these people.
 He is making every effort to show these wolves for what they are.

-20 But you, dear friends, by building yourselves up in your most holy faith and praying in the Holy Spirit, 21 keep yourselves in God's love as you wait for the mercy of our Lord Jesus Christ to bring you to eternal life.
+But you beloved, be encouraged again in your holy faith, praying in the Holy Spirit, 21 But let us keep ourselves in the love of God as we look for the mercy of our Lord Yeshua the Messiah unto our eternal life.
+(Jude 1:20-21)

 Jude instructs the readers to